West Boylston, Massachusetts: Education

 West Boylston Middle/High School and Major Edwards Elementary School are located in the town.

 Library

 West Boylston's public library, the Beaman Memorial Public Library, was established in 1878.
 In fiscal year 2008, the town of West Boylston spent 1.6% ($308,576) of its budget on its public library—approximately $37 per person, per year ($48.76 adjusted for inflation to 2022).
 The library building was listed on the National Register of Historic Places in 2016.

 Media

-The Banner newspaper covers current news about West Boylston; Coulter Press of Clinton, Massachusetts, publishes it.
+The Item newspaper covers current news about West Boylston; CherryRoad Media publishes it.
 In the past, other newspapers have included the News Recorder and West Boylston Times.